Te Urewera, Waikaremoana & Mahia - Kiwi Guide Stories

 Whirinaki Te Pua-a-Tane Conservation Park

-On our second day we explore a very special part of the country, Whirinaki Forest and the Rangitaiki River Valley, where we'll meet a local guide who will share rich stories of both the ecological and cultural significance of this stunning area.
+We explore a very special part of the country, Whirinaki Forest and the Rangitaiki River Valley, where we'll meet a local guide who will share rich stories of both the ecological and cultural significance of this stunning area.

 The richness of New Zealand’s natural world might be demonstrated with just one example: Whirinaki Forest.
 We travel up the Rangitaiki River valley, through Murupara and onto Minginui where the Dept. Of Conservation Centre for this forest is located.